Clara Harris: Lincoln assassination

-While Rathbone eventually recovered from the attack, President Lincoln died of his wound the following morning.
-After the assassination, Rathbone blamed himself for not preventing Lincoln's death.
-He spent the remainder of his life battling delusions and seeking treatments for other physical problems including constant headaches.
+Lincoln died the following morning.
+Although Rathbone recovered, he blamed himself for Lincoln's death, and spent the remainder of his life battling delusions and physical symptoms including constant headaches.

+Harris kept the bloodied white dress she had been wearing on the night of the assassination.
+Unable to bring herself to wash or destroy it, she eventually stored it in a closet in the family's summer home near Albany.
+After what she believed to be a visit from Lincoln's ghost, she had the closet bricked up.
+In 1910 her son reopened the closet and had the dress destroyed, claiming it was a curse on the family.

-Later years and death
+Later life and death

 Harris and Rathbone were married on July 11, 1867.
 The couple had three children: Henry Riggs (born February 12, 1870), who later became a U.S. Congressman from Illinois, Gerald Lawrence (born August 26, 1871) and Clara Pauline (born September 15, 1872).
 Rathbone, who had risen to the rank of colonel, resigned from the Army in December 1870.
 The family settled in Washington D.C., where Rathbone's mental health deteriorated.
 Rathbone's behavior became increasingly erratic and he began drinking heavily, gambling and having affairs.
 Due to his behavior, Rathbone found it difficult to hold a job for an extended period of time.

 Every year on the anniversary of Lincoln's assassination, journalists would contact the couple with questions about Lincoln's death, furthering Rathbone's feelings of guilt.
 Harris later wrote to a friend:

 I understand his distress...in every hotel we're in, as soon as people get wind of our presence, we feel ourselves become objects of morbid scrutiny....
 Whenever we were in the dining room, we began to feel like zoo animals.
 Henry...imagines that the whispering is more pointed and malicious than it can possibly be.

 As time went on, Rathbone's mental instability worsened and he often became jealous of other men who paid attention to Harris and resented the attention Harris paid their children.
 He also reportedly threatened his wife on several occasions, convinced that Harris was going to divorce him and take the children.
-Despite his behavior, Rathbone was appointed U.S. Consul to the Province of Hanover by President Chester Alan Arthur in 1882.
+Despite his behavior, Rathbone was appointed U.S. Consul to the Province of Hanover by President Chester A. Arthur in 1882.
 The family relocated to Germany where Rathbone's mental health continued to decline.

-On December 23, 1883, Henry Rathbone attacked his family in a fit of madness.
+On December 24, 1883, Rathbone attacked his family in a fit of madness.
 He fatally shot his wife in the head and then attempted to kill the children, but a groundskeeper prevented him from doing so.
 Rathbone then stabbed himself five times in the chest in an attempted suicide.
 Blaming his crime on an intruder, Rathbone was charged with murder and declared insane by doctors.
 He was convicted and committed to an asylum for the criminally insane in Hildesheim, Germany, where he died on August 14, 1911.
 The couple's children were sent to live with their uncle, William Harris, in the United States.